 Whereas the songs of Living Room Dances have the feel of composed poems set to music, my third album Good Again, released in 2005, is a set of living conversations with people and events that have deeply impacted my life after 9/11, especially from my experiences teaching refugees newly arrived in Boston from war-torn countries all over the globe.
 With the tunes on Good Again I also started moving away from my acoustic folk roots towards a jazz/R&B influenced sound, having the good fortune to collaborate with some of the best rock and jazz players in the Boston music scene.

 In 2010 I traded in my acoustic Guild for an electric Ibanez, began exploring the Blues, and with my fourth record Come and Gone, a retro-inspired journey through songs of nostalgia, change and letting go, I traveled further backwards to the spirit of the R&B 45's I danced to as a kid under oak trees.
 My latest album Wilderness, released in 2016, again invokes the R&B vibe in a groove-oriented return to the era of tube amplifiers, soulful harmonies, and smoke-filled dance clubs.
 I guess it's the music most deeply rooted in my body, memory and soul.
 Comfort food for uncertain times and places far from home.

-We are on hiatus this season as we're back in the studio doing pre-production for some new tunes.
-Please come back and check the gigs page again soon! --August 2017
+We are on hiatus this season while we're back in the studio doing pre-production for some new tunes.
+More news to follow! --August 2017

 photo: Karen Hendrickson-Santospago